ArmaanSethi/facebook-messages-chatbot/data/lightweight/README.md

-# facebook-messages-chatbot
-Create a chatbot from your facebook messages

 You can create your own dataset using a simple custom format where one line correspond to one line of dialogue.
 Use `===` to separate conversations between 2 people.
 Example of conversation file: